 When sharing your social media strategy, make sure to express:

-- How your employees are able to use company logos and additional branded content such as registered trademarks
+- How your employees can use company logos and additional branded content, such as registered trademarks.

 The bottom line?

 Always know your limitations and share your expectations.
-They can save you from a lot of heartache and a very messing situation.
+They can save you from a lot of heartache and a messy situation.